farmersrice/saltzero/README.md

 - Additional Python implementation for readability

+	- C++ implementation is to be considered the most up-to-date; Python implementation may be a few updates behind.

 - Machine learning is all conducted in Python and interfaces to C++ through the Python C API

     - Allows for neural networks and other machine learning models to be coded in Python while still putting the grunt work of game processing on C++.
 In the Python implementation, Python's slowness is the main bottleneck (ML takes < 1% of time spent), while in the C++ implementation, the neural network and Python/C++ communication are the main bottlenecks.

     - This C++/Python hybrid system is > 15 times faster than the pure Python implementation.

-- Moderately strong pre-trained network (although not yet superhuman)
+- Incredibly strong pre-trained network (potentially superhuman) available

 - Automatic deletion of games to save space (every 1000 games takes 200 mb)